 - name a machine-readable name used to reference this Discovery Proxy in provisioning. - hr-name an optional human-readable name which can appear in provisioning, monitoring and debugging systems.
-Must be unique within a Discovery Domain. - public-key a public key that identifies the Discovery Proxy.
-This key can be shared across services on the Discovery Proxy Host.
-The public key is used both to uniquely identify the Discovery Proxy and to authenticate connections from it. - private-key the private key corresponding to the public key. - source-ip-addresses a list of IP addresses that may be used by the Discovery Proxy when connecting to Discovery Relays.
+Must be unique within a Discovery Domain. - certificate a certificate that identifies the Discovery Proxy.
+This certificate can be shared across services on the Discovery Proxy Host.
+The public key in the certificate is used both to uniquely identify the Discovery Proxy and to authenticate connections from it.
+The certificate should be signed by its own private key. - private-key the private key corresponding to the public key in the certificate. - source-ip-addresses a list of IP addresses that may be used by the Discovery Proxy when connecting to Discovery Relays.
 These addresses should be addresses that are configured on the Discovery Proxy Host.
 They should not be temporary addresses.
-All such addresses must be reachable within the Discovery Domain. - public-ip-addresses a list of IP addresses that may be used to submit DNS queries to the Discovery Proxy.
-This is not used for interoperation with Discovery Relays, but is mentioned here for completeness: this list of addresses may differ from the 'sourceip-addresses' list.
-If any of these addresses are reachable from outside of the Discovery Domain, services in that domain will be discoverable outside of the domain.

-multicast links a list of multicast links on which this Discovery Proxy is expected to provide service
+All such addresses must be reachable within the Discovery Domain. - public-ip-addresses a list of IP addresses that a Discovery Proxy listens on to receive requests from clients.
+This is not used for interoperation with Discovery Relays, but is mentioned here for completeness: the list of addresses listened on for incoming client requests may differ from the 'source-ip-addresses' list of addresses used for issuing outbound connection requests to Discovery Relays.
+If any of these addresses are reachable from outside of the Discovery Domain, services in that domain will be discoverable outside of the domain. - multicast links a list of multicast links on which this Discovery Proxy is expected to provide service